 Top Pick for Youth Baseball: Rawlings Renegade

-The Rawlings Renegade is our top pick for youth catchers who are left handed.
+The Rawlings Renegade is our top youth left handed catchers mitt pick.
 It measures 32.5 inches.
 (Note: The picture above shows the right hand version of the mitt).

 The pocket on the Renegade has been shaped and it's noticeably deep and flexible.